Subdomain vs. Subdirectory: Which is Better for Multilingual Sites?

 With the amount of online discussions that have been caused by the two approaches, Google itself gave the verdicts on both.

-He stated that the Google bots are now intelligent enough to know the difference between the two and can identify they are from the same entity.
+He stated that Google bots are now intelligent enough to know the difference between the two and identify that they are from the same entity.
 He ends the video by saying the choice between the two ultimately comes down to your preferences and the long-term plan you have in mind.

 Naturally, this sparked an online debate among SEO professionals, and many allegations were made against Google, stating that they were misleading the audience with the new video.
 The popular opinion was that subfolders are much more effective at SEO than subdomains.

-John Mueller took to Twitter to again clarify the issue stating, “What reason could Google possibly have to be misleading here?
+John Mueller took to Twitter to clarify the issue again, stating, “What reason could Google possibly have to be misleading here?
 “We’re running low on subdirectory servers”?
 I knew this would trigger some folks, so I spent time to prod folks internally about the reality, and there’s nothing to hide here.”

 Our verdict is that Google may very well have realized the interest towards subdomains, and their bots are indeed capable of connecting subdomains to primary domains so that there are no double standards in ranking between subdomains and subfolders.